 We are open every day between June 1 and Sept 30.
 If you would like to stay with us outside of this time period, you must reserve ahead of time to ensure that we are on-site, and ready to receive you.

 Having lived in the Broughton Archipelago for almost 40 years we would say that it is always beautiful here.
-Most people like to visit in June – September, when it is warm and they have a chance to see whales.
+Most people like to visit in June – September, when it is warm and they have a better chance to see whales.

 April and May is also a nice time to visit.
 During these months, the Broughton is very quiet, virtually unoccupied by tourists, and the weather is starting to warm up, as spring awakens the vibrancy of both plant and animal life.